fast-af/developer-portal-starter/developer-portal/fast-api-reference-fast-js.md

 These are all of the events that are currently supported, when they are sent, and what extra properties they contain.

-**Event list will soon be available in our API reference docs.
-Please [subscribe to our product updates mailing list](https://fastdevs.substack.com/) to be notified when this content becomes available.**

 # Sample event watching code

 Events can be monitored by adding an event listener to the `Fast` object, like so: